raystack/dagger/docs/concepts/architecture.md

 _**Pre-Processor**_

 - Each stream registered on daggers can have chained pre-processors.
 They will run and transform the table before registering it for SQL.
-- Currently, only [transformers](update-link) are supported as part of the pre-processor.
+- Currently, only [transformers](docs/../../guides/use_transformer.md) are supported as part of the pre-processor.
 Pre-processor are simply Flink's ProcessFunctions/Operators which can transform the input stream to another stream of data prior to execution of SQL.
 They are ideal for complex filtration logic.

 _**SQL Execution**_

 - Dagger uses Flink's native SQL Planner to executed SQL(The more powerful Blink Planner will be supported in the next releases).
 - In this layer dagger executes streaming SQL (similar to ANSI SQL) on registered unbounded DataStream(s).
 Flink uses apache calcite for SQL execution.
-- In case you have registered any UDF [update link] SQL engines picks them up and lets you use them in your defined SQL query.
+- In case you have registered any [UDF](docs/../../guides/use_udf.md), SQL engines picks them up and lets you use them in your defined SQL query.

 _**ProtoHandlers**_